Lesson 7 – Writing research proposals

 (d) the same environment the Hydrilla is placed in

-• (f) the number of leaves the Hydrilla has
+(e) the temperature of the water - (f) the number of leaves the Hydrilla has

 B. Goals / Expected Outcomes / Hypotheses